sovrynn/ecdo/README.md

 - Name folders and files properly.
 Use lowercase dash-separated names instead of camel case.
 - Follow the conventions you see.
 Use `README.md` files for text and `img` folders for graphics.
 - When possible, add links and references.
 - Do not clutter up `README.md` files.
 These should be only about ONE topic.
-If a `README.md` file is getting cluttered and bloated, that's a sign it should be broken up into pieces.
+If a `README.md` file is getting cluttered and bloated, that's a sign it should be broken down into multiple parts.
 - Do not dump images into the repo without embedding them in some kind of analysis.

 ## Using git